Cybersecurity Professor Henry Collier on our national readiness, the latest ransomware attacks, and his pitch to potential majors

 We know that hackers did it and that Colonial Pipeline paid $4.3 million in Bitcoin.
 The organization that did that, Dark Side, is out of Russia.
 So then you have the question, well, were they doing it on behalf of the Russian state organization?
 Or were they simply doing it for the money?
 Or were they doing it for both?
 Were they being condoned by Russia, or were they doing it on their own?
 We don’t know.

 Let’s turn to the SolarWinds ransomware attack, one of the worst cybersecurity breaches in U.S. history.
-Russian hackers infiltrated the company’s widely used IT networking software, gaining access to thousands of companies and some U.S. federal government agencies, from the Pentagon to the Department of Justice.
+Russian hackers infiltrated the company’s widely used IT networking software, gaining access to thousands of companies and some U.S. federal government agencies, from the Pentagon to the Justice Department.
 It seems like we’ve been getting our shins kicked over and over lately.
 Why?

 You’ve got to understand that the systems we deal with are extremely complex.
 Any time you have an extremely complex system there is always the risk of something not happening the way you think it should, or not operating the way it should.
 Whether it’s a glitch in the system or whether it’s human error that allows something through.
 There’s always that possibility.
 There’s the old saying, “It’s not a matter of if you’re going to get hacked.
 It’s a matter of when.”
 And that is so true.